Loading [MathJax]/jax/output/CommonHTML/jax.js

 Note.
 The difference between basis and subbasis

-• Every subbasis element is also open, just like basis elements. (there exists a basis $\B$ of $X$ such that $\S\subset\B$)
+• Every subbasis element is also open, just like basis elements. (there exists a basis B of X such that SB)

 Lemma.
 Basis of subspace topology